hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 ## Try out GraphQL queries

-For this tutorial we've set up a GraphQL API for you.
+For this tutorial, we've set up a GraphQL API for you.
 The most common way to browse a GraphQL API is to use GraphiQL.
 GraphiQL is a tool built by Facebook, (pronounced "graphical") that makes it easy to explore any GraphQL API.